Getting alcohol or drug addiction treatment help, that meets your needs near Roath can be challenging...but help *is* available.

-Brace yourself for warts and all answers, to the toughest questions about addiction treatment near Roath.
+Brace yourself for warts and all answers, to the toughest questions about overcoming addiction near Roath.

 We'll start with:

 Residential rehab treatment clinics for alcoholism and drug addiction can and do help, *if* you take an active part, and don't remain passive, or expect everything to be done for you.

 Rehab is the most structured approach available, to the initial primary care needs for drug/alcohol addiction detox and therapy, at the point of crisis.
 Although, you will need to actively apply yourself to the rehab process.

 A lack of personal responsibility is the hallmark of addiction, and thus reclaiming responsibility for your own life is a cornerstone of recovery.

 Inpatient rehabilitation in Roath cannot be considered a permanent "cure", which will automatically resolve all addiction issues in your life.

 The addictive process takes many years to establish itself, so it will likely take a long time, and patience, to resolve it.